Phone-GWP-group

 Key points of the Plastic Packaging Tax at a glance

-- The tax applies to all plastic packaging that does not contain at least 30% recycled material.
+• The tax applies to all plastic packaging that does not contain at least 30% recycled materials.

-UK HMRC is introducing the plastic packaging tax, which took effect on April 1st, 2022.
+UK HMRC has introduced the Plastic Packaging Tax, which took effect on 1st April 2022.
 It covers plastic packaging products that do not contain at least 30% recycled content and targets both UK producers and importers of plastic packaging.
-The tax also covers packaging that is already “filled” when imported into the UK.
+The tax also covers what is already “filled” when imported into the UK.

-Businesses that qualify for the tax must pay £200 per metric tonne of plastic used in the packaging.
+Businesses that qualify for the tax must currently pay £223.69 per metric tonne of plastic that is used within the packaging.

-Estimates suggest that, in the UK, around five million tonnes of plastic are used annually, around half of which is packaging.
-However, only a small fraction of this is recycled, meaning plastic waste is either sent to landfill or exported (although large importers of waste, such as Malaysia and China, are beginning to limit this).
+Estimates suggest that, in the UK, around five million tonnes of plastic are used each year, around half of which is packaging.
+However, only a small fraction of this is actually recycled, meaning plastic waste is either sent to landfill or exported (although large importers of waste, such as Malaysia and China, are beginning to set limits).

-The UK government is looking to increase the domestic capacity to recycle and reuse plastic waste to address this.
-But to do so requires investment.
+The UK government is looking to increase the domestic capacity to recycle and reuse plastic waste in order to address this, but to do so requires significant investment.

 The new tax provides a clear economic incentive for businesses to use recycled plastic material in their packaging.
 The tax should create a greater demand for recycled plastic material and therefore stimulate increased levels of recycling and collection of plastic waste.

-The increased demand should also help divert plastic from landfills or incineration.
+The increased demand should also help divert plastic from landfills and incineration.

 Increasing the demand for recycled plastic material should, in turn, result in increased investment in recycling infrastructure to facilitate this.